Pro-Gbagbo exile arrested, returned to Ivory Coast

-ABIDJAN (Reuters) - An ally of Ivory Coast’s ex-president accused of organizing a series of deadly raids from exile has been arrested in Ghana and handed over to Ivorian authorities, Ivorian government and security officials said on Tuesday.
+ABIDJAN (Reuters) - An ally of Ivory Coast’s ex-president accused of organizing a series of deadly raids from exile has been arrested in Ghana and handed over to Ivorian authorities, security officials said on Tuesday.

 Jean-Noel Abehi was the head of Laurent Gbagbo’s elite mobile gendarme squadron and fought for the former president during a brief 2011 conflict triggered by Gbagbo’s refusal to accept the election victory of rival Alassane Ouattara.